Events

 activated again after adding back into the loop (by either specifying

-or giving a timeout in seconds via :timeout
+:active t or giving a timeout in seconds via :timeout.

 already removed and doesn’t need to be remove again).